 Open-flame devices shall not be used in a Group A occupancy.

-1.Open-flame devices are allowed to be used in the following situations, provided that approved precautions are taken to prevent ignition of a combustible material or injury to occupants:
+1.Open-flame devices are allowed to be used in the following situations, provided approved precautions are taken to prevent ignition of a combustible material or injury to occupants:

 1.1.Where necessary for ceremonial or religious purposes in accordance with Section 308.1.7.